-Growing Market Share: EVs make up just one percent of the U.S. market, but industry consensus expects EVs to increase their market share.
-The debate is over how quickly.
-Bloomberg New Energy Finance projects EVs will account for around 10 percent of the global market in the mid-2020s and over 50 percent by 2040.10
+Growing Market Share: EVs make up just 1% of the U.S. market, but industry consensus expects EVs to increase their market share.
+The debate is over how quickly this will happen.
+Bloomberg New Energy Finance projects EVs will account for around 10% of the global market in the mid-2020s and over 50% by 2040.10